This is the special story of how we left a message in a buffet.

-Half the fun of my job is in finding the pieces that I paint.
+Half the fun of our job is in finding the pieces that we paint.
 Sometimes we come by items easily and other times we really have to dig and hunt for the treasures we bring back to Bungalow 47.
 This particular buffet was from one of our “digging” excursions.

 A few weeks ago Jill and I received a call from one of our pickers, who said he was working a house that was full of stuff he thought we would like.
 The key words there were “full” and “stuff.”
 We were out the door like a shot!
 As soon as we arrived, we realized that this was going to take a while and that yes, we were indeed going to get our hands dirty.
 We cruised the main floor first and found a few nice pieces of furniture then headed to the basement.